The Calibration Framework (CAF)

 global_tag (str) – The central database global tag to use for this calibration.

 Using this allows you to add a central database to the head of the global tag database chain for this collection.
 The default database chain is just the central one from basf2.conditions.default_globaltags.
-The input file global tag will always be overrided and never used unless explicitly set.
+The input file global tag will always be overridden and never used unless explicitly set.

 To turn off central database completely or use a custom tag as the base, you should call Calibration.reset_database and start adding databases with Calibration.use_local_database and Calibration.use_central_database.